bartohz/16encoder/README.md

-# 16encoder - 4x4 Macropad with an Encoder and Vial Support
+# 16encoder - 4x4 Macropad, Encoder and Vial Support

 ## **Wiring Guide**
 To be added.